Lichen Planus (cont.)

 Lichen planus itches with an intensity that varies in different people from mild to severe.

 The onset of lichen planus can be sudden or gradual.
 The first attack may last for weeks or months, and recurrences may happen for years.
 The bumps at first are 2 mm-4 mm in diameter, with angular borders and a violet color.
 An excess of pigment (hyperpigmentation) may develop in the affected skin as the lesions persist.
-Rarely, a patchy, scarring balding (alopecia) of the scalp occurs.
+Rarely, a patchy, scarring bald (alopecia) area on the scalp occurs.